bluesnowman/kohana-orm-leap/README.md

 ## Motivation

 Leap is meant to be a simple, clean project.
-The primary goal of Leap was to create an ORM for the Kohana PHP Framework that works with all major databases.
-Implementing Leap is ease and generally more intuitive than other ORMs like [Doctrine](http://www.doctrine-project.org/projects/orm).
+The primary goal of Leap is to create a set of query builders and an ORM for any PHP Framework that works with all major database dialects.
+Implementing Leap is easy and generally more intuitive than other ORMs like [Doctrine](http://www.doctrine-project.org/projects/orm).
 A goal for the development of Leap was to create an ORM that can harness the power of composite keys, which many other ORMs (e.g. [Kohana's official ORM](https://github.com/kohana/orm), [Jelly](https://github.com/creatoro/jelly), and [Sprig](https://github.com/sittercity/sprig/)) cannot handle.

 ## Features